Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 Interpret conservatively
 ```

-The goal is not to maximize a backtest statistic.
+The objective is not to maximize a backtest number.

-The goal is to determine whether a market-microstructure relationship survives:
+The objective is to determine whether a market-microstructure relationship survives:

 - data validation;
 - strict out-of-sample testing;
 - capture-level heterogeneity;
 - robustness analysis;
 - independent implementation.

----

-# Status

-**Quant Project 1 — Empirical pipeline complete.**

-The current three-capture experiment is frozen as the baseline result.

-The next research phase is to collect substantially more independent market episodes and test whether the Hawkes-pressure relationship remains stable across broader market conditions.

 ---